Edit a front page for project

 Now, multiply your book's updated dimensions by two (you may need to multiply its width by more than this depending on the thickness of your book).
 You can start cutting and pasting elements onto the cover once the jacket is fitted and secured.
 Use the template you made earlier to organize these pieces and remember not to glue anything down until the placement is just right.

-• How to Write a Great Book Report
+• How to Help Your 4th Grader Write a Biography

-• How to Start a Book Report
+• How to Use a Thesaurus

-• How to Study for an Open Book Test
+• How to Run for Student Council

 • Fiction Cover Design